dustinpfister/blog_posts/_posts/threejs-examples-basic-framework.md

 ## 1 - A Basic threejs framework example and what to know first

 I will not be getting into the very basics of threejs and javaScript in general here of course.
 This post is on a topic of interest when it comes to having at least some working knowledge of javaScript in general, as well as using threejs.
+However in this section I think I should go over at least some things that should be understood before reading the rest of the content of this post.

 ### 1.1 - What is a framework to begin with anyway?

 This is a post on a basic threejs framework starting point, and because it is a very basic starting point technically it might not really be a framework to begin with.
 However that all depends on what your definitions of framework, library, and module are to begin with.
 The general idea that I have in mind is to create something that is almost a finished application by itself actually, and using it is just a matter of adding a few additional lines of code that that act as a way to soft code this almost finished application to create, you guessed it a finished application.

 I would say that what I have in mind here would constitute something that could be called a framework, however it might also loosely fit the definition of a module actually as it is also a single stand alone file ready to be used by itself.
 However that would only be true assuming that threejs is always there to work with as that is the only dependency with this framework starting point.
 So all ready it is something that requires a few files in order to produce something that starts to look like a finished product.
 If I where to counting working on this to make something far more advanced I might end up having a whole bunch of modules all working together to create this single stand alone framework that I can work within.

+### 1.2 - Version Numbers matter with three.js

+When I first wrote this post and the source code of the framework I as using threejs revision 127.

 ## 2 - The source code of the basic framework